Reimagining schools to build strong FLN and STEM foundations for every learner

 Education: Social Emotional Learning (SEL)

-For the past two years, this action-research effort has taken us deep into some of the country’s most underserved regions.
-Instead of bringing in predefined solutions, we began by listening.
-By sitting with communities, educators, parents, and young people, we sought to understand what emotional well-being, safety, gender equity, and inclusion mean within their cultural and lived realities.
+Over the past two years, this initiative has evolved as a deep action-research effort in some of the country’s most underserved regions.
+Rather than introducing predefined solutions, we began by listening—engaging closely with communities, educators, parents, and young people to understand how emotional well-being, safety, gender equity, and inclusion are experienced within their cultural and lived realities.

 Highlights from the ground